httpdivyansh/Mini-Project/README.md

 # Mini-Project

-There is a Different Branch you can go there !
-Sorry for the inconvenience
+There is a one more branch you can check for code there Sorry for the inconvenience